1Password/connect/examples/aws-ecs-fargate/README.md

 # AWS ECS with Fargate

-The Cloud Formation document in this folder will create the following resources as well as the required rules, groups, and policies to make them work.
+The CloudFormation document in this folder will create the following resources as well as the required rules, groups, and policies to make them work.

 The result is a publicly accessible hostname that will route requests to a 1Password Connect instance running in AWS Fargate.

+If you are looking to deploy into existing an AWS VPC or use an existing ECS cluster please consider this CloudFormation as a starting point and you can modify it using a text editor or using Amazon's CloudFormation Designer tool.

 ## Networking Resources